andrewholzbrook/suffixes/.vscode/suffixes/tasks/4_REFINE.md

 ---

+## BLOCKED

+> **Purpose:** This section lists tasks from the `# REFINE` or `# READY` lists that cannot proceed due to external dependencies, unanswered questions, or other impediments.
+> **Action:** Regularly review items here.
+When a blocker is resolved, move the task back to the appropriate section (e.g., `# REFINE` for further refinement if needed, or `# READY` if it's now actionable).
+Add a comment indicating why it was blocked and how it was unblocked.

+---

 - [ ] **Hover Provider Integration:** Implement `vscode.HoverProvider` to show contextual info (e.g., LLM prompts, file details) on hover within `TODOS.md`.
 [P:1, E:3]
   - [ ] **Parse Task Metadata:** Parse new rich inline property format (IDs, relationships, custom key-values), build internal task graph.
 [P:1, E:2]
   - [ ] **Define Task Format:** Standardize one-liner Markdown tasks with properties (ID, Effort, BV, Status, relationships, etc.) embedded within an HTML comment block (e.g., `<!-- {ID:task123 ...} -->`) at the start of the task line.
 [P:1, E:1]